/ seo-glossary / What Is Video SEO? SEO Glossary

 Conclusion

 Video SEO is essential for any website or brand that uses video content.
 By optimizing metadata, implementing structured data, creating engaging thumbnails, and aligning video topics with search demand, you can earn prominent placements in both Google and YouTube search results.
-The combination of higher click-through rates, increased dwell time, and access to video-specific SERP features makes video SEO one of the most rewarding investments in modern search optimization.
+The combination of higher click-through rates, more time on page, and access to video-specific SERP features makes video SEO one of the most rewarding investments in modern search optimization.